juanlvo/CarND-Behavioral-Cloning-P3/README.md

 * [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit)

 The lab enviroment can be created with CarND Term1 Starter Kit.
 Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

+The data use for this project is located [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip)

 The following resources can be found in this github repository:
 * drive.py